thoqbk/spring-testing/README.md

 ## 4. Testing with Spring Boot

 Spring Boot introduces new annotations.
-Followings are some popular ones:
+The followings are some popular ones:

 - @SpringBootTest
 - @WebMvcTest